CyberForges/financeapp/README.md

 # finance
-A clone of Finance SaaS Platform by Code With Antonio
+A clone of Finance SaaS Platform using Bun

+> bun run dev